-We have a Learning Technology Centre in the library, as well as banks of computers, laptops, iPads and robotics equipment for classroom use.
-Every classroom has an interactive whiteboard and another classroom has a Video Conferencing Unit installed.
+We have a learning technology centre in the library and banks of computers, laptops, iPads and robotics equipment for classroom use.
+Every classroom has an interactive whiteboard, and another classroom has a Video Conferencing Unit installed.
 Technology resources are continually being added.
 All students are provided with internet access and introduced to information gathering via computer.
-Our aim is to have Information Technology integrated into all Key Learning Areas.
-All new students and their parents must sign an Internet Agreement form before students are allowed to use the Internet.
+We aim to have Information Technology integrated into all Key Learning Areas.
+All parents must sign an Internet Code of Conduct form and discuss it with their child before students are allowed to use the Internet.